-- Community and membership organisations such as Girl Guides/Scouts
+- community and membership organisations such as Girl Guides or Scouts

 Whilst all the training we deliver includes practical exercises supported by research - we only deliver training which will benefit you, your organisation and your staff, so we work with you to create a package tailored to your context and your needs.
 Our packages are compiled so that attendees can immediately implement what they have learned into their working practice.

 The Lucy Faithfull Foundation is now offering training for secondary school staff and parents.
 The training focuses on the prevention of harmful sexual behaviour by young people both online and offline.
 Find out more and enquiry for your school via our upcoming training page.

 Inform Young People programme - training for delivery